Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Experiments

 Table \ref{tab:my-table1} lists the results of different methods, where it can be observed that: \begin{compactitem} \item our DCUNet outperforms all compared methods on two tasks, achieving 2 dB improvement to the second-best result MSPnet \cite{wang2023multi} on \textsc{Syn-F} and 2.8 dB improvements to the second-best result LFRetinex \cite{zhang2021effective} on \textsc{Syn-D}.
 Our method has high performance in processing dynamic illumination environment data, which proves the applicability and generalization of the method. \item The performance of ZeroDCE++ \cite{li2021learning} and KinD++ \cite{zhang2019kindling} is inferior to LF-based methods.
 The reason may be that such single image-based methods cannot utilize multiple SAIs of the LF for noise suppression and illumination enhancement.
 The SDSD \cite{wang2021seeing} may not efficiently handle LF with significant disparity and severe noise by residual-based center frame alignment.
 Therefore, the use of partial SAIs information in SDSD \cite{wang2021seeing} offers relatively limited performance improvement.
-The normalizing flow model employed in LLFlow \cite{wang2022low} demonstrates competitive performance by measuring the visual distance more effectively than using pixel-wise reconstruction loss.
+The normalizing flow model employed in LLFlow \cite{wang2022low} demonstrates competitive performance by measuring the visual distance more effectively than using pixel-wise reconstruction loss. \item The performance of LF-based methods on \textsc{Syn-D} decreases, compared to \textsc{Syn-F}.
+But Ours-\textit{D} still achieves much higher quality, demonstrating that our method can effectively enhance dynamic brightness inputs. \end{compactitem}